Finally Blocks - Cleaning Up After Exceptions

 Summary

-In this article, you learned how the finally
+In this article, you learned how the finally block fits into C# exception

 handling.
-You saw how it guarantees cleanup regardless of success or failure, how it interacts with return
+You saw how it guarantees cleanup regardless of success or failure, how it interacts with return statements and nested blocks, and how to use it for resource management.

-You also learned about the risks of throwing exceptions from finally
+You also learned about the risks of throwing exceptions from finally and how it

-compares to the using
+compares to the using statement.

-block is your safety net.
+The finally block is your safety net.
 It ensures that your program leaves

 things in a clean state, even when things go wrong.
 In the next article, we’ll explore